 This list only contains breeds recognized by the American and Canadian Kennel Club.
 For example, the Japanese Spitz wasn’t included in Coren’s trials.

 Those dogs may be recognized by the JKC, but not the AKC or CKC.
 Thus, they wouldn’t be included on this list.

 Does Owning a Smart Dog Breed Matter?

 In a nutshell, no it does not and should not matter.
 If you had a kid that was loving and affectionate, but not as intelligent as you wanted, what would you do?
 Would you abandon them or wish you had another kid?
 Of course not!

-I understand where people come from when they obsess over buying smart dog breeds.
-Sure, it can make dog training easier and save some time initially.
-But I always suggest that its best to find a dog breed that matches your personality.
+I understand why people obsess over buying smart dog breeds.
+Sure, it can make dog training a bit easier and save some time initially.
+But I always suggest that its best to find a dog breed that matches your personality and needs.

-Unless you need a dog trained for something special (think police, service, etc.), every dog can learn all the basic tricks necessary.
-And, all dogs can learn how to be house trained easily.
+Unless you need a dog trained for something special (think police, service, etc.), every dog can learn all the basic commands necessary.
+And, all dogs can learn how to be house trained with relative ease.

 But every dog breed has a unique personality and temperament.
-I urge you to pick a dog that fits your personality, hobbies and lifestyle regardless of how smart they are.
+With that said, I urge you to pick a dog that fits your personality, hobbies and lifestyle regardless of how smart they are.

 - 13 Best Japanese Dog Breeds